doctrine/DoctrineModule/docs/hydrator.md

 forms the correct way, you will likely have a fieldset for every entity, so that you have a perfect mapping between entities and fieldsets.
 Here are fieldsets for User and and City entities.

-> If you are not comfortable with Fieldsets and how they should work, please refer to [this part of Zend Framework 2 documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html).
+> If you are not comfortable with Fieldsets and how they should work, please refer to [this part of Laminas documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html).

 First the User fieldset :